 After your first few scuba dives, you soon want to explore a bit deeper.
 There is something exciting and mysterious about the depth that attracts dives.
 However, good divers don't dive deep just for the thrill.
 Internationally, the recreational dive depth is 130 feet, but you really should have a specific reason for going past 60 feet as that is about when nitrogen narcosis can begin to set in.
 In fact, the threat of getting "narc" and not DCI is the primarily reason for setting the recreational dive limit at 130 feet.
+As a new Open Water Diver you are trained and certified to dive to only a depth of 60" but you are going to want to go deeper and explore the depths so get trained to do it.

 The Fun Part